 The only option in such situations is to do your best, helping individuals move through fear, sadness, confusion and discouragement as best you can.
 Remember that one of the roles of an occupational therapist is to provide support, even if it is only emotional.

 Occupational Therapist Salary & Job Outlook

 Typically, occupational therapists make a comfortable living.
-The average salary is around $82,000 per year, which breaks down to roughly $39 per hour.
-The field is growing at a rate of 27 percent, which is much faster than average – a fact largely accounted for by aging baby boomers.
+As of May 2022, the average salary is $92,800 per year, which breaks down to roughly $45 per hour.
+The field is growing at a rate of 14%, which is much faster than average – a fact largely accounted for by aging baby boomers.
 Since the world’s population is growing, there will only be more work for occupational therapists, so you can feel confident in gainful employment for the long haul.

 Occupational Therapist Jobs & Job Description

 The main distinguisher between occupational therapists and other health practitioners is that they work hard to ensure individuals get what they want out of life.
 This is not to say that doctors or nurses don’t care about their patients, because of course they do.
 But whereas medical practitioners follow an established set of procedures and protocols to help their patients, occupational therapists have more freedom to design treatment plans and support systems that match the needs and desires of individual patients.

 To be successful in this role, occupational therapists need expertise and skills that support their practice.
 These include:

 - An understanding of a wide range of medical conditions, both physical and mental